What is 90 Day Korean and how does it work? Can you learn Korean in only 90 days?

 - Weekly reminders and Korean language and culture news

-- A mobile app that works with the course material for learning on the go
+- The program is fully optimized for mobile and tablet so you can take the course material with you for learning on the go

 And, as I mentioned, with the full-access plan, you also get 1:1 coaching with your personal Korean tutor.